 We also find that the Passover, "a feast of the Jews," is mentioned in the third year of Christ's ministry.
 In this passage we read: "Now the Passover, the feast of the Jews, was near," and it was around this time that Jesus saw a great multitude following Him, and He was filled with compassion and purposed to feed them with bread and fish.

 They seemed to Him like sheep without a shepherd and appeared to be hungry for something.
 They had witnessed many signs and wonders, which were designed to authenticate His claim to be Israel's Messiah and King – and yet they appeared to be more interested in filling their bellies with food, rather than seeking sustenance for their soul and salvation of their spirit.

-Heavenly Father, thank You for the gospel of John and the glorious truth and wealth of information it contains about our God and Saviour.
-Thank You that He came to earth as the incarnate Word, the living Bread from heaven and the Water of life.. and that He lived and died and rose again so that we may receive a new life in Christ.
-Thank You that You sent Jesus to be Israel’s Passover Lamb and the precious Sacrifice for the sin of the whole world.
-I pray that every part of the Bible may remain vibrant to me and that You teach me more and more of the wonderful truth of Jesus – This I ask in His precious name, AMEN.
+Heavenly Father, thank You for the Gospel of John and the glorious truth and wealth of information it contains about our Saviour, Jesus Christ.
+Thank You that He came to earth as the incarnate Word, the living Bread from heaven, and the Water of life, and that He lived, and died, and rose again, so that all may receive a new life in Him.
+Thank You that You sent Him to be Israel’s Passover Lamb and the precious Sacrifice for the sin of the whole world.
+I pray that every part of the Bible may remain vibrant to me and that You teach me more and more of the wonderful truth of Jesus.
+This I ask in His precious name, AMEN.